 "I'm not going to rule out a military option [to quell unrest in Venezuela]," said US President Donald Trump on Friday.
-"We have many options for Venezuela, this is our neighbor.
+"We have many options for Venezuela, this is our neighbour.
 We're all over the world and we have troops all over the world in places very, very far away.
 Venezuela is not very far away, and the people are suffering and dying.
 We have many options for Venezuela including a possible military option if necessary."

 Host Brian Becker was joined by Arnold August, a journalist, lecturer, and author who specializes in Latin America.
-Becker asked how Trump's threats of a military response to the unrest in Cuba recolored Pence's visit to Latin countries.
+Becker asked how Trump's threats of a military response to the unrest in Cuba recoloured Pence's visit to Latin countries.

 "Pence is definitely trying to tread more cautiously after Trump's comments," said August.
-"We have to keep in mind… that it's very easy to say something with regard to military intervention, but when you're in Latin America you have to tread very carefully, because even those countries who oppose a Bolivarian Revolution would not accept military intervention in Latin America."
+"We have to keep in mind… that it's very easy to say something with regard to military intervention, but when you're in Latin America you have to tread very carefully because even those countries who oppose a Bolivarian Revolution would not accept military intervention in Latin America."